What Sets UM-Flint's Social Sciences (MA) Program Apart?

 UM-Flint’s Master of Arts (MA) in Social Sciences program is uniquely tailored for three distinct audiences:

-- Bachelor-level graduates who wish to continue their exploration of social science disciplines and issues
+- Bachelor-level graduates who wish to continue their exploration of social science disciplines and issues; can prepare you for doctoral work should that be a goal

 - Teachers seeking graduate-level education in their fields to meet professional standards or deepen their understanding